1. Process Description

 As the equation shows, this reaction requires hydrogen ions, so a strong acid such as hydrochloric acid must also be used.

-In practise, when the ORP of the etching solution falls below a target value, this triggers a dedicated control unit to add the required amounts of sodium chlorate and hydrochloric acid in order to restore the ORP.
+In practice, when the ORP of the etching solution falls below a target value, this triggers a dedicated control unit to add the required amounts of sodium chlorate and hydrochloric acid in order to restore the ORP.

 Other regeneration methods include the use of chlorine gas or ozone and hydrochloric acid.